 I will only establish memorials of graves I have visited and photographed.
-During the visit I honor the lives and memory of the deceased and utter a prayer for their descendants health and happiness.
+During the visit I honor the lives and memory of the deceased and offer a prayer for their descendants health and happiness.

 I have adopted Bethel Cemetery in Croton-on Hudson, Old Baptist Church Cemetery in Yorktown, Shrub Oak cemetery, Cedar Hill in Montrose